Veolia Orchard

 Each tree is 1.2 - 1.5 metres tall and needs to have around 5 metres distance between them to allow them to mature.
 For an orchard of 5 trees, an area of approximately 25 square metres is needed.
 The site needs to have good drainage and you must have permission from the landowner to plant the trees.

 Each application will be assessed on a case by case basis.
-Depending on the level of interest received, schools that are more disadvantaged or located in urban areas with less access to good quality green space may be prioritised.
+Depending on the level of interest received, organisations that are more disadvantaged or located in urban areas with less access to good quality green space may be prioritised.

 Who can apply?